FlyteWizard/js-firebase-tutorial/README.md

 6. Visit your Application - [Reference Docs](https://firebase.google.com/docs/hosting/quickstart?authuser=0#deploy)

-Your application will be available to either `projectID.web.app` or `projectID.firebaseapp.com`
+Your application will be available at either `projectID.web.app` or `projectID.firebaseapp.com`

 ## What did I use?